lichenbiostat/lichen-lab.github.io/index.md

 ---
 layout: page
-description: I am a tenure-tracked Assistant Professor in Department of Medicine, Indiana University School of Medicine.
+description: I am a tenure-tracked Assistant Professor of Medicine at Indiana University School of Medicine.
 I am also a member in Center for Computational Biology and Bioinformatics.
 ---

 <div class="navbar">